-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, but there is no evidence of any harm being caused or an unwillingness to improve.
+5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £29,830.